SokolovskiR/yandex-data-science-course/README.md

 **Status:** completed

 **Result:** patterns which determine the succes of a video game in different regions were revelead.
 Potentially profitable products were indetified and proposed for the advertising campaign.
 Specific customer profiles were compiled for each region.
-Statistical tests were used to check hypotheses: average user ratings for Xbox One and PC platforms are the same; the average user ratings for the Action and Sports genres are different.
+Statistical tests were used to check hypotheses: average user ratings for Xbox One and PC platforms are the same; the average user ratings for the Action and Sports genres are different.<br>

+...more coming soon...